 Blackening is often done for aesthetic reasons.
 Black oxide greatly reduces light reflection and is suitable for a variety of applications.
 Black oxide is also a better surface for paint and primers than bare metal.
 It can help to reduce chipping and flaking after the paint is dried.

 Unlike painted products, welding black oxide does not cause fumes.
 Blackened products can still be bent, twisted and formed which is not an option for many other coatings.
-Contact us today, we are ISO 9001:2008 certified.
+Contact us today.